Pathoschild/smapi-mod-dump/source/Family Planning/README.md

 ## More details:

 -> To uninstall Family Planning, remove the Family Planning mod folder.
 If you have any content packs for Family Planning, be sure to remove them as well.
-The children born at the time the mod is removed will not be removed.
+The children present at the time the mod is removed will not be removed.
 The only way to remove children is to remove all of them by turning them into doves at the witch's hut.

 As described in the multiplayer section above, there are issues when one player has a Family Planning content pack and the other players don't.
 When uninstalling Family Planning from a multiplayer farm, be certain that no players have a content pack installed to avoid glitches.

 -> Family size preferences are, from 1.2.0 on, saved to a file in the data folder.
 This file has the same name as your save folder.
-(For example, JonSnow_123456789.)
+(For example, Farmer_123456789.)
 This file is what keeps track of the maximum children you can have.
 If you delete it, the game will generate a new json file and reset your default value to 2 (unless you already have more than 2 children).

--> The reason why the mod currently limits your to four children maximum is because it doesn't edit the number of beds in your house.
+-> I've removed the four child maximum from this mod, but I encourage you to stay with four or less.
+The reason why is because this mod doesn't edit the number of beds in your house.
 Therefore, all of your children need to share the two existing beds.
-Two children can fit in a bed together, so four children is the limit (unless I update this mod to add more beds).
+Two children can fit in a bed together, so with more than four children, they'll start to pile up in bed.
 Also, children will attempt to share a bed with a sibling of the same gender when possible.